 It’s the time of the year when you are getting all the harvesting done from your garden.
 You have worked all summer to bring in those beautiful garden foods.
-You have had a spring and summer full of work and effort to harvest fresh vegetables, fruits and herbs that taste even better because you grew them yourself.
+There has been a spring and summer full of work and effort to harvest fresh vegetables, fruits, and herbs that taste even better because you grew them yourself.
 You may even have a few fall crops waiting in the wings for a late harvest.

 However, you may be wondering what is going to happen to that garden spot over the winter.
 Letting it just sit and grow over seems wasteful when just a little work can prepare the soil in advance for next spring.
 Learning how to improve soil during the fall months is simple.
 Here are some tips for getting ready now for the next growing season.

-- Organic material: Raw organic material can be a great way to increase the potential of your soil during the fall months.
+Raw organic material can be a great way to increase the potential of your soil during the fall months.
 A covering of dry leaves that have been sent through the chipper or just run over with the mower can help the soil use the compost you already incorporated into the soil more efficiently.
 Animal manure is also a good raw organic material to use and since it is going to sit fallow all winter, it doesn’t matter if it is fresh or aged.
 Do not use dog or cat manure though.
-Since the soil uses nitrogen to break down organic matter, if you don’t use nitrogen rich animal manure you will need to add a nitrogen rich granular fertilizer.
+Since the soil uses nitrogen to break down organic matter, if you don’t use nitrogen-rich animal manure you will need to add a nitrogen-rich granular fertilizer.

 When spring comes around again, your soil will be in top-notch shape to grow a new harvest of crops.
 Knowing how to improve your soil during the fall months gets you one step ahead and ready to have a bumper crop next year.